 Our Lady of Lebanon College was opened in 1973 with an enrolment of 115 pupils and occupied space under Our Lady of Lebanon Church.
-The early conditions were austere, with few, if any, amenities.
+The early conditions were austere with few, if any, amenities.
 Yet the pioneer Sisters got on with the task of providing education to families newly arrived in Australia who were battling both financial and linguistic barriers.

-The Sisters were able to acquire two adjoining house blocks opposite the church and it was here the infants/primary, administration and convent areas of the school were officially set up thanks in part to the 1978 Federal Government Grant.
-These blocks soon became known as 23-25 Alice Street, Harris Park, NSW - the official address of the College.
+The Sisters were able to acquire two adjoining house blocks opposite the church and it was here the infants/primary, administration and convent areas of the school were officially set up, thanks in part to the 1978 Federal Government Grant.
+These blocks soon became known as 23-25 Alice Street, Harris Park, NSW – The official address of the College.
 By 1982 the first section of the school was completed and consisted of a student population of 354 and a staff of 16 teachers and 2 Religious Sisters.
 The official opening was performed by Senator Peter Baume, the Minister for Education.
 The remainder of the primary classes were to continue to operate in the Church Hall until 1995.
 The church and the school were to be part of a large complex built to serve the needs of the local Lebanese Maronites.

 Along with numerous internal refurbishments and the provision of a College-wide computer network, which has moved the school in synch with the technology of the modern age, there was the construction of a new secondary building.
-This included a purpose-built library, an assembly hall, canteen and six classrooms.
+This included a purpose-built library, an assembly hall, canteen, and six classrooms.

 The additions to the secondary section of the College were officially opened on September 17th, 2004.
 In addition to the Federal Attorney-General and Education Minister and minor State, Federal and Local Government politicians, there was also the presence of the State Governor Dr Marie Bashir.

-Sr Marlene Chedid had been on the staff of the College in the early days of the Secondary department, as an administrative assistant and teacher of languages and religion.
+Sr Marlene Chedid had been on the staff of the College in the early days of the Secondary Department, as an administrative assistant and teacher of languages and religion.
 She returned to OLOL in 2005 as Principal.

-In 2009, the Federal Government called for a push to update and modernise primary schools with OLOL College receiving $3 million to spend on building a new Primary block which include classrooms, a multipurpose hall and learning centre.
-During this time the College also introduced new VET courses for senior students including Hospitality and Construction.
+In 2009, the Federal Government called for a push to update and modernise primary schools, with OLOL College receiving $3 million to spend on building a new Primary block, which include classrooms, a multipurpose hall and learning centre.
+During this time, the College also introduced new VET courses for senior students, including Hospitality and Construction.